trychlos/pwix-modal/README.md

 </td>
 <td style="vertical-align: top;">
 The jQuery element to which the <code>click</code> events must be redirected as <code>md-click</code> messages.<br />
-The messgae will have button constants as its data.<br />
+The event will have button constants as its data.<br />
 Default is to send these messages to the <code>mdModal</code> itself.
 </td>
 </tr>